Luc Deveraux: Universal Soldier: Day of Reckoning (2012)

-Years after defeating the NGU, the US government has replaced the White Tower program with a third Universal Soldier program.
-Luc Deveraux has been on the run from the military ever since the day he left the Chernobyl nuclear power plant and has shaved off his hair.
-Luc has returned to the United States and is now living in an underground bunker.
+Set years after defeating the NGU, the US government replaces the White Tower program with a third Universal Soldier program.
+Luc Deveraux has been on the run from the military ever since the day he left the Chernobyl nuclear power plant and his hair is shaved off.
+Luc returns to the United States and lives in an underground bunker.
 Because Deveraux's existence is a political threat, he is targeted for termination by the US government.
-He has enlisted another clone of Andrew Scott, his former nemesis, to recruit other wayward UniSols, thus establishing a violent cult aiming at a new world order.
+He enlists another clone of Andrew Scott, his former nemesis, to recruit other wayward UniSols, thus establishing a violent cult aiming at a new world order.

 In the backstory of the film, the head of the Third Program puts Unisol sleeper agent "John" on Deveraux's trail.
 John eventually finds Deveraux, but fails to kill him.
 Instead, Deveraux frees John from government control and hires him to perform tasks for his separatist organization, such as assassinating key members of the new UniSol program and shipping stolen high tech equipment to his bunker.
 However, after becoming romantically involved with a woman, John deserts Deveraux and goes missing.

-In the main story arc, the US government activates a clone of John, who differs from the original in that he is motivated by false memories of a happy family life, which ended when Deveraux murdered his family and left him for dead.
+In the main story arc, the US government activates a clone of John, who differs from the original in that he is motivated by false memories of a happy family life, which ends when Deveraux murders his family and left him for dead.
 John is surreptitiously led to follow his predecessor's footsteps.
 As he learns about his own true nature, John eliminates a brainwashed UniSol that Scott had sent after him, and also finds and kills the original John.
 He then reaches Deveraux's underground bunker, killing Scott and most other UniSols present.

 In the final confrontation with Deveraux himself, John II is nearly defeated, but realizing John's potential as his worthy successor, Deveraux concedes to him.
 John II finally kills Deveraux and takes over his organization, motivated by the grudge he harbors for the US government that caused his pain.
 John II then kills the FBI agent who had manipulated him into hunting down Deveraux and has him replaced with a clone, thus infiltrating the government and initiating the counterattack Deveraux had planned.